Status brand

 Status brands are brands that, through association, inherently increase their owner's popularity in a certain community.
 Unlike luxury brands, status brands are usually available at different price points and thus are available to shoppers of various demographics.

-Trendsetters determine the societal and cultural status ultimately associated with a given status brand.
-For example, entertainment and sports trendsetters promote status brands such as Armani, Prada, Triple 5 Soul, and Billionaire Boys Club.
+Trendsetters determine the societal and cultural status ultimately associated with a given status brand, often disseminated nowadays through social media.
 Trendsetters need not be famous, but media promotion often cements a brand's popularity.

 Brand strategists Angelito Tan and Daniel Saynt introduced the term as a means of studying the associations between popular brands and top trendsetters.
 Ranging from apparel to electronics to automobiles, status brands exist across the spectrum of goods available today.